Gujranwala Punjab, Pakistan Travel Guide

 Engage with local people to uncover their preferred spots and experiences.

-Gujranwala, known as the "City of Wrestlers," offers an unique cultural insight.
+Gujranwala, also called the "City of Wrestlers," offers an unique cultural insight.

 While formal galleries are absent, the urban area itself functions as an open-air museum.